 Have you ever been in someone’s home and decided you absolutely had to have their wall color in your own home?
 But when you painted your own room, the color looked quite different?
 What’s up with that?
 Metamerism.

 Yes, metamerism.
-That simply means: colors seem to change under different light conditions.
-That’s why it’s never good to choose a color while standing in a paint store!
+That’s because light affects paint colors.
+Colors seem to change under different light conditions.
+It may be the same color, but the way you perceive it changes depending on the lighting condition.
+That’s why it’s never good to choose a paint color from an online photo or while standing in a paint store in front of a few thousand sample chips.

 Choosing paint colors in natural sunlight is ideal.
 Natural sunlight provides the neutral balance between warm and cool ends of the light spectrum (yellow and blue, respectively).
 Northern light is the coolest, while southern exposure is the most intense.
 If you paint two rooms – one with a northern exposure and one with a southern exposure – the wall color will look different in each room.